delgadiljulian/master-thesis-project/README.md

 - Structural transformation
 - Economic diversification dynamics
 - Speed of productive diversification
-- Non-renewable resource-based economies
+- Resource-dependent (RD) economic systems
+- Non-resource-dependent (NRD) economic systems
-- Extractive economic models
+- Extractive economic structures
 - Long-run development trajectories
 - Transformation pathways
 - Comparative structural dynamics

 ### **Analytical perspective**
 The project does not study countries as isolated units.
-It studies structural trajectories of transformation in economies whose productive systems are historically organized around non-renewable resource extraction.
+It studies **structural economic systems** characterized by different degrees of non-renewable resource dependence.

+Economic systems are treated as **structural configurations** rather than fixed national categories, allowing economies to transition over time between different regimes of resource dependence.

 Countries are treated as empirical realizations of structural models, not as the unit of analysis.